All Categories > Qantas Premier Credit Card > Financial difficulty > Loss of a loved one

 Qantas Premier will be able to provide a list of all the direct debit transactions and recurring payments for the past 13 months on all accounts to an authorised person of the deceased estate.

-Please contact us on 13 24 84, if you are calling within Australia or on +61 2 8225 0615, if you calling from overseas to request for information on direct debit transactions and recurring payments.
+Please contact us on 13 24 84, if you are calling within Australia or on +61 2 8225 0615, if you are calling from overseas to request for information on direct debit transactions and recurring payments.
 We will assist you with the cancellation of the direct debit transactions on request.

 This will be sent to you within 3-5 business days from the date the request was made.